makrai/notes/fabbri2007-SummEval.md

 ## 4.2 Evaluation Toolkit

-* 12 automatic evaluation metrics described in Section 3.1, a Python package.
+* 12 automatic evaluation metrics described in Section 3.1, a Python package
   * a high-level, easy-to-use interface
-  * evaluate_example and evaluate_batch functions that return the metric’s score
+  * evaluate_example and evaluate_batch functions
-  * standard configuration resembling the most popular settings for each of the metrics to enable easy, out-of-the-box use
+  * standard configuration resembling the most popular settings for each metric
     * each metric can be further configured using external `gin` config files
   * command-line tool to eval a summ model with several metrics in parallel